 Of course, some of the samples you choose won’t work.
-Experiment with several samples until you discover the best direction to take.
+Experiment with several examples until you discover the best direction to take.

 Step 4: Take a Break

 After you have reviewed your rough draft, take a break for a day or two, longer if possible.
 Stepping away and coming back to it later will give you a fresh perspective.
-You may return with new ideas that are better than the ones you started with.
+You may return with new and even better ideas.

 Step 5: Assess & Adjust

-In this step, you will have a better idea of what is working, what isn’t, and any changes that need to be made.
+In this step, you will have a better idea of what is working, what isn’t, and any needed changes.

 Experiment as you make changes.
 For example, use a different font or color for each element to see what impact it makes.

 Remember, you can always drop ideas and images that don’t work.
-Avoid putting too much pressure on yourself to get it right in the beginning.
+However, avoid putting too much pressure on yourself to get it right in the beginning.
 This process will evolve as you work through it.